 Pallidotomy surgery seeks to damage an overactive globus pallidus to lessen the symptoms of Parkinson's disease (tremor, bradykinesia, and balance problems).
 The globus pallidus balances the excitatory action of the cerebellum and when this system is out of ballance, it can lead to tremors and jerky movement.

-Pallidotomy surgery seeks to damage an overactive thalamus to control the brain signals causing tremors.
+Thalamotomy surgery seeks to damage an overactive thalamus to control the brain signals causing tremors.
 It is not often recommended for Parkinson's as it only affects tremors.
 The celebrity actor Micheal j.
 Fox had a thalamotomy in 1998, to treat his Parkinson's tremors, as reported in Wikipedia.